otrv4/otrv4/otrv4.md

 To verify an Identity message:

-When receiving an Identity message, note that the participant cannot start sending data messages, as they still need to receive the 'Auth-I' message.
+When receiving an Identity message, note that the participant must not start sending data messages, as they still need to receive the 'Auth-I' message.

 1. Verify if the message type is `0x35`.